Refinitiv/Real-Time-SDK/Cpp-C/README.md

 #### Encryption Support

-This release supports encryption for TLS 1.0, TLS 1.1 and TLS 1.2.
+This release supports encryption for TLS 1.2.

-**Future Deprecation Notice:**
-In the next major release of ESDK, support for TLS 1.0 will be dropped.

 ### Interoperability